achristen/Meteobike/readme.md

 ).
 * On Android devices use  [Google Play to download the VNC Viewer](https://play.google.com/store/apps/details?id=com.realvnc.viewer.android).

-Make sure your laptop or smartphone is connected to the same wireless as the Raspberry Pi Zero W. Then start your viewer, connect to the IP address you previously noted (likely `192.168.X.Y`) and enter the suername "pi" with the password we have previously set.
+Make sure your laptop or smartphone is connected to the same wireless as the Raspberry Pi Zero W. Then start your viewer, connect to the IP address you previously noted (likely `192.168.X.Y`) and enter the username "pi" with the password we have previously set.

-You should be able to control your Raspberry Pi Zero W, use the mouse and keybord remotely.
+You should be able to control your Raspberry Pi Zero W and you can use a mouse and keybord remotely.

 ## Installing the Sensors

 ### Installing the DHT 22 Sensor

-The DHT22 is a low-cost digital temperature and humidity sensor.
+The [DHT22](https://learn.adafruit.com/dht/overview) is a low-cost digital temperature and humidity sensor.
 It contains a capacitive humidity sensor and a thermistor (resistor that changes with temperature).
 It transfers data digitally to your Raspberry Pi Zero W. You need just three cables to connect the DHT22 to the Raspberry Pi Zero W - one for power (red), one for the signal (orange) and one for the ground (brown).

 ![IMG_dht22](IMG_dht22.jpg)

-To enable communication with the DHT22 , enter the following commands into the command line on the Raspberry Pi Zero to install first the Adafruit DHT 22 library:
+To enable communication with the DHT22 , enter the following commands once into the command line on the Raspberry Pi Zero to install  the Adafruit DHT 22 library.
+Once the library is installed, you can access it from the programming language Python.

     $ sudo apt-get update
     $ sudo apt-get install build-essential python-dev python-openssl git